 Mexican Sour Gerkins (75 days) Also known as Mouse Melon and Cucamelon.
 Small fruit that look like miniature watermelons, and taste a little like cucumbers, but with a sour edge to them the longer they are on the vine.
 They have been a staple of Mexican and Central American diets since pre-Columbian times, Mouse melons can be added to stir-fries; they can be pickled just like French gherkins, eaten raw in salads or pickled or fermented like dill pickles.
 They also can be chopped and added to salsas for extra texture and flavour; or just munched fresh in the garden.
 Ours never make it inside the house since children love to eat them.
 The plants are highly prolific and the foliage forms a dense cover.

-SOLD OUT Black Beauty Eggplant (74 Days) An early-maturing northern variety bearing sweet, oblong fruits.
+Black Beauty Eggplant (74 Days) An early-maturing northern variety bearing sweet, oblong fruits.
 Plants set 3-4 fruits each of up to 1 1/2 kilos each.
 Best picked smaller though, for more production and better taste.
 Needs full sun.

-SOLD OUT Hungarian Hot Wax (59 days yellow; 85 days red) Early, incredibly productive and medium hot.
+Hungarian Hot Wax (59 days yellow; 85 days red) Early, incredibly productive and medium hot.
 We use this pepper to add depth and heat to our salsas, and pickle them for hot peppers all year long.
 Enough heat to add kick to your meals without burning your mouth.
 Fruits start off pale yellow and ripen to red.
 Very dependable.

-SOLD OUT Jalapeño (65 days green; 85 days red) A traditional early strain of very hot, blunt 6 x 2 cm (3”x1”) peppers.
+Jalapeño (Hot) (65 days green; 85 days red) A traditional early strain of very hot, blunt 6 x 2 cm (3”x1”) peppers.
 They can be eaten when dark green or you can wait until they ripen to a deep red.
 The flavour will be much hotter at red.
 A must in salsas and peach salad.

-SOLD OUT Long Thin Cayenne (75 Days) This heirloom hot pepper is for those of you that like some heat with a little sweetness.
+Long Slim Cayenne (75 Days) This heirloom hot pepper is for those of you that like some heat with a little sweetness.
 It measures around 30,000 units on the heat scale.
 Bushy plants reach 60 cm and produce heavy yields of 15cm long, slender peppers that ripen from green to bright red.
 Dries beautifully for ristras to hang from the rafters.
 Try grinding the dried fruits for chili flakes or cayenne powder.
 High in vitamins A and D as well as flavonoids and carotenoids.

-SOLD OUT Pepperoncini Greek Pepper (62 days) Also called the Tuscan pepper, the golden Greek pepper and the sweet Italian pepper.
+Pepperoncini Greek Pepper (62 days) Also called the Tuscan pepper, the golden Greek pepper and the sweet Italian pepper.
 A green-golden pepper with a slightly wrinkled shape, often used for pickling.
 Thin-walled with a sweet, mildly a hot flavour, and the perfect addition to Greek salads.
 When pickled, this pepper is often found on pizza and in pasta dishes.

-SOLD OUT California Wonder (76 days) The standard open-pollinated pepper.
+California Wonder (76 days) The standard open-pollinated pepper.
 Medium 4” fruits with thick, fleshy walls and mild flavour.
 Matures green to crimson.